huntbrooks85/WRAP/README.md

 * ps_z & ps_z_e: The z band from PanSTARRS and its uncertainties
 * ps_y & ps_y_e: The y band from PanSTARRS and its uncertainties
 * ps_mjd: The modified julian date from the PanSTARRS archive
+* ps_catalog: Provides the full name for which catalog the data is from
 * ps_notes: The notes written in the PanSTARRS by the user

  <p> NSC: </p>